segloser/hardening-tests/README.md

 The script downloads from other repositories (Main source: <a href="https://github.com/florianutz/Ubuntu1804-CIS">florianutz</a>) and the current directory all it needs.
 No breakpoints are enabled, so if you want to have a more granular control of the actions or functions, uncomment the breakpoints (well marked).

 You can disable certain rules during the test to speed up the process.

+# WARNING
+Do not run this script in a production environment.